 To start, pinch the jigger between your index and middle finger (some prefer the middle and ring), palm facing down.

-Once you’ve filled the jigger, tilt the finger closest to the glass to rotate the jigger and pour into the glass.
+Once you’ve filled the jigger, tilt the finger closest to the glass to rotate the jigger and pour it into the glass.

 Which Jigger Is Right for You?